Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: System Modeling and Problem Statement

 \subsection{Problem Statement}

-Recall that the Jacobian $J(v^e_\ell, p_\ell)$ depends on system operating points and uncertain loading conditions.
-From power flow equation~\eqref{eq:pfe_ori}, an operating point depends on the generators' voltage set points.
-Therefore, a poorly designed $v^{\mathrm{ref}}$ may 1)~render the stability of system~\eqref{eq:gencls} at risk, and 2)~make~\eqref{eq:pfe_ori} admit no solution.
+From the models discussed above, a poorly designed $V^{\mathrm{ref}}$ may 1)~result in violations of operational constraints; 2) cause local instability for operating points; and 3)~lead to infeasibility of \eqref{eq:pfe_ori} or even loss of equilibrium altogether.

-The goal of this work is to choose the value of $v^{\mathrm{ref}}$ which results in the minimum operating cost at the nominal condition while guaranteeing that the system is robustly feasible and stable.
+The goal of this work is to choose the value of $V^{\mathrm{ref}}$ which minimizes operating costs while guaranteeing that the system is robustly feasible and stable.
 We make the terms \emph{robustly feasible} and \emph{robustly stable} precise in Definition~\ref{def:feas+stab} below:

-\begin{definition} Given generator voltage set point $v^{\mathrm{ref}}$, system~\eqref{eq:gencls} is said to be \emph{robustly feasible} if, for every $p_\ell \in \mathcal{P}_\ell$, it admits an equilibrium $x^e$ which satisfies all operational constraints.
-The system is said to be \textit{robustly stable} if, for every $p_\ell \in \mathcal{P}_\ell$, there exists a corresponding $v^e_\ell$ such that the Jacobian $J(v^e_\ell ,p_\ell)$ is Hurwitz. \end{definition}
+\begin{definition} Given a generator voltage setpoint $V^{\mathrm{ref}}$, system~\eqref{eq:gencls} is said to be \emph{robustly feasible} if, for every $p_\ell \in \mathcal{P}_\ell$, the system admits an equilibrium $x^\mathrm{e}$ which satisfies all operational constraints.
+The system is said to be \textit{robustly stable} if, for every $p_\ell \in \mathcal{P}_\ell$, there exists a corresponding $V_\ell$ such that the Jacobian $J(V_\ell ,p_\ell)$ is Hurwitz. \end{definition}

+\begin{rem} Although robust control problems have been extensively studied in the literature~\cite{leitmann1979guaranteed,doyle1989state}, a special feature of our problem is that the existence, location, and local stability of the equilibrium state is dependent on the interplay between the parameter uncertainty and the control input, as opposed to a common assumption that the equilibrium is fixed at the origin~\cite{ikeda1991parametric}. \end{rem}

-Desirable operating points for power systems are usually computed by solving optimal power flow (OPF) problems~ \cite{cain2012history}.
-Recently, OPF problems for DC networks (DN-OPF) have been studied as well~ \cite{gan2014optimal,li2018optimal,montoya2018opf,montoya2018linear}.
-The formulation of existing DN-OPF problems can be summarized as follows, where $p^*\in \mathbb{R}^{n_\ell}$ and $v^{e*}_\ell \in \mathbb{R}^{n_\ell}$ are the CPL power profile and voltage at the nominal condition, $f:\mathbb{R}^{n_s}\times \mathbb{R}^{n_\ell}\to \mathbb{R}$ is usually a convex cost function representing the operating cost (e.g., power loss or generation cost), and $\mathcal{V}^{e}_\ell \subset \mathbb{R}^{n_\ell}$ is the convex operational constraint set of $v^e_\ell$ representing system operational requirements such as bounds on load voltages.\footnote{We limit our presentation to only consider the state constraints related to the load voltages, which are directly relevant to the system stability, in order to simplify the paper's discussion.
-Other state variables are linear functions of the load voltages and the voltage set points of the generators.
-The proposed algorithm can be easily extended to incorporate constraints on these variables.}
+Desirable operating points for power systems are usually computed by solving OPF problems~ \cite{cain2012history}.
+Recently, OPF problems for DC networks (DN-OPF) have been a particular research focus~ \cite{gan2014optimal,li2018optimal,montoya2018linear}.
+The formulation of existing \mbox{DN-OPF} problems can be summarized as follows: